Amber Specialty Pharmacy Named 2020 Specialty P...

 Be sure to discuss your diet with your doctor.
 What you eat and drink may affect your chronic condition.
 A registered dietitian can be a great resource to help you develop a balanced diet that supports your overall health.
 This is especially important if you’re having a hard time managing comorbid conditions and getting the nutrients your body needs.
 Amber Specialty Pharmacy patients can schedule a personalized consultation with registered dietitian Megan Hall for help managing their diet.

 It’s important to tell your doctor about any alcohol, tobacco or drug use, including the use of electronic cigarettes.
 When talking to your doctor about lifestyle behaviors that can affect your overall health and wellness, be sure to talk about your stress, mental health and sleeping habits.

-Comprehensive Care for Complex Conditions from Amber Pharmacy
+Comprehensive Care for Complex Conditions from Amber Specialty Pharmacy

 At Amber Specialty Pharmacy, we help patients manage multiple chronic conditions every day.
 Our comprehensive approach to care is aimed at helping you manage every aspect chronic, complex conditions.
 Experienced pharmacists in our Centers of Excellence understand the unique healthcare needs of people living with multiple chronic conditions.
 In addition to 24/7 clinical support, our patients have access to reliable patient education materials and numerous patient support services.
 Amber Specialty Pharmacy is your compassionate, knowledgeable partner to help you live well and achieve the best possible outcomes.